numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 ## Compound :

 - Hand disinfect, when you:
-  - Enter the compound
-  - Especially if you are going to:
+  - Enter the compound <br />Especially if you are going to:
     - Touch the gate
     - Accept or Return club kit
     - Touch any club kit